YMMagdy/test-project/readme.md

 - **Deploy ArgoCD** for better security for updates
 - Keep the **helm chart values** in a **separate private repository**
+- Each Github repository should only have access to a single ACR for better separation of concerns and better security

 ## ‼️ Considerations